TonyIvchenko/playground/src/wildfire/README.md

 Gradio app + PyTorch model for 24h wildfire ignition-risk inference, with monthly Google Maps overlays (2000-2030).

+Scope note:

+- current model is trained on public UCI wildfire tables (Portugal + Algeria), not a full U.S. nationwide feature stack yet
+- this service is a lightweight end-to-end reference implementation of the workflow

 ## End-to-end Local Workflow (No Docker)

 Run from repo root.